xt0fer/reveal-slides/md/intro-to-oop.md

 -
 -
 ##Static Methods
 * Static methods are also sometimes referred to and factory methods.
-They are methods that do not do any direct operations on a object.
+They are methods that do not do any direct operations on an object.

 ```
 public class Calculator {